CodingAbdullah/Ethereum-Wallet-Dashboard/README.md

 ### Prerequisites
 - **Node.js** and **npm** installed.
-- API keys for Alchemy, CoinGecko, Transpose, Moralis, Opensea, BlockNative, and Etherscan.
+- API keys for Alchemy, BeaconChain, CoinGecko, Transpose, Moralis, Opensea, BlockNative, and Etherscan.

 ### Installation
 1. Clone the repository and run <code>npm install</code> to add in the necessary dependencies: